Brooke Singer

-Brooke Singer (born 1972) is a New York City–based media artist, co-founder of the art, technology and activist group Preemptive Media, and a professor of New Media at Purchase College, State University of New York.
+Brooke Singer (born 1979) is a New York City–based media artist, co-founder of the art, technology and activist group Preemptive Media, and a professor of New Media at Purchase College, State University of New York.
 She works across disciplines engaging technology and science as an artist, educator, and collaborator.
 Her work exists in the form of websites, photography, maps, installations, workshops, and performances that involve public participation with an eye to social change.

-She is also co-founder and president of South Williamsburg community garden La Casita Verde in Brooklyn, one of 11 sites in the borough, as of April 2015, slated to be developed for "affordable" housing.
 She was a former fellow at Eyebeam and recipient of an Open Society Foundations grant, a NYSCA Individual Artist grant, among several other awards.

 Background and education

 Born in 1972 in Chicago, Illinois, she grew up in Washington, D.C.
 She received her BA from Wesleyan University in Photography and her MFA in studio art from Carnegie Mellon University.

 Preemptive Media

 Preemptive Media was an organization that existed from 2002 to 2008 of artists, activists and the technologically inclined who formed their own style of trial runs and beta tests.
 At its core were Singer, interdisciplinary artist Beatriz da Costa (1974–2012), and engineer and robotics researcher Jamie Schulte.